 Your eyes will never grow tired as you take in the incredible sights of breathtaking mountain scenery, lined with vast timberland forest, wildlife, and sparkling waterfalls.
 As you travel higher and higher up the Richard B. Russell Scenic Highway, you will see a bird's eye view of Helen and surrounding areas for an experience like never before.

 The highway comes to an inspiring end at the highest peak in all of Georgia.
 This area, known as Brasstown Bald (also called "Enotah" by the Cherokee peoples), is located at an awesome four thousand seven hundred and eighty-four feet high above the sea.
 Here you will get a unique simultaneous look at four different states.
 See if you and your family are able to differentiate between the states of Georgia, Tennessee, both of the Carolinas.
 Brasstown Bald, or any of the magical locations along the Richard B. Russell Scenic Highway are ideal for a family picnic.

-For nature lovers, the Cohutta Loop is the ideal spot for a scenic drive near the Cabins in Helen, Georgia.
+For nature lovers, the Cohutta Loop is the ideal spot for a scenic drive.
 Providing nearly seventy square miles of northern Georgia wilderness, this drive provides you with access to the biggest wilderness area located east of the mighty Mississippi river.

 This driving path is lined with babbling brooks, vast timberland forest, and an incredible variety of plant and animal wildlife.
 The road makes a steady climb which leads to breathtaking vistas.